Choosing the right paraglider class

 | Are you a beginner or a student pilot? | EN-A |

-| Do you already fly thermals and first routes? | EN-B |
+| Are you already flying thermals and your first cross-country flights? | EN-B |

 | Are you looking for more performance for XC flights? | EN-C |